jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Deep Integration into an Orchestration Ecosystem
 -------------------

 When declarative iControl LX services are deployed on existing TMOS platforms, they inherit TMOS' system level services, including network access, authentication services, and defined role based authorization.
 This works well where existing TMOS configurations for corporate identity, like active directory, and network access systems, like established network firewall policies, are already available.
-However, TMOS' lack of support for cloud native identity systems, TMOS' notions of roles, and the inflexibility of TMOs' tenancy model make integration in the increasingly opinionated world of cloud orchestation extremely cumbersome.
+However, TMOS' lack of support for cloud native identity systems, TMOS' notions of roles, and the inflexibility of TMOs' tenancy model make integration in the increasingly opinionated world of cloud orchestration extremely cumbersome.

 ![BIG-IP does not support customers identity or roles services](./assets/images/bigip_no_oauth_support.png)

 When TMOS forces the exposure of BIG-IP concepts to cloud service API tenants, we are not properly observing *'separation of concerns'* for our customers.
 The cloud won't change for F5, F5 needs to change for the cloud.

 In the past F5 has tried to accommodate specific partner ecosystem deployments, for example Cisco APIC or OpenStack Neutron.
 We did this by creating dedicated agent processes which work inside of the partner's controllers to *translate* requests into the workflows needed to provision BIG-IPs.
 Partner feature dependencies and multiple version testing have proven extremely fragile and complex to maintain.
-Fortunately, the technology world had the same problem we did, that of supporting the lifecycle of their sofrware in the diversity of cloud services.
+Fortunately, the technology world had the same problem we did, that of supporting the life cycle of their software in the diversity of cloud services.
 A better way to handle software deployments in complex ecosystems based on process virtualization has take over our industry. *Containerization*!

 What can F5 do to enable deep integration now that ubiquitous containerization has become available in our customer's environments?